coderplus/m2e-connector-for-jaxws-maven-plugin/README.md

 ## Thanks ##

-Many thanks to the folks from the m2e-dev mailing list
+Many thanks to the folks from the m2e-dev mailing list, especially [Igor Federenko](https://github.com/ifedorenko)